 The EASA SP Tool contains all ADs issued or approved by EASA since 28 September 2003 and many State of Design ADs issued by European NAAs before that date.
 Most Foreign State of Design ADs adopted by EASA since 28 September 2003 are already in the EASA SP Tool and those still missing are successively uploaded.

-Applicable (Foreign or European NAA) State of Design ADs which are not (yet) in the EASA AD Publishing Tool can be retrieved from the websites of the respective Authorities, see “Useful links” published on the Agency’s Airworthiness Directives website.
+Applicable (Foreign or European NAA) State of Design ADs which are not (yet) in the EASA Safety Publications Tool can be retrieved from the websites of the respective Authorities, see “Useful links” published on the Agency’s Airworthiness Directives website.

 Copyright Notice